The Village (The Prisoner): Identification badges

+There are a very small number of Villagers consistently identified by a proper name, and not by number.
+These include Cobb in "Arrival", Alison in "The Schizoid Man", Monique in "It's Your Funeral" and Roland Walter Dutton in "Dance Of The Dead".
+Each is seen only in one episode.

 Penny farthing logo

 Many items in the Village are branded with its logo, a canopied penny-farthing bicycle (commonly referred to as an "Ordinary").
 It appears on the masthead of the daily newspaper, which is called the Tally Ho.

 Almost all signs and objects are labelled in the same typeface, a modified version of the font Albertus.